 It is the tenant's responsibility to make sure everything is in order and completed to the standards as specified in the Inventory and Schedule of Condition.
 This may not apply in the case of Tenant Introduction and Rent Collection.

 May we bring to your attention that we are obliged to report any knowledge or suspicion of money laundering to NCIS.

 As a tenant, it is important to protect your possessions in the event that the unexpected could happen.
 Most tenancy agreements outline that it is the tenant’s responsibility for any damage caused to their landlord’s property, which could mean losing your deposit.

-As an additional service, inspire have selected Endsleigh Insurance as our preferred insurance partner to offer you specialist tenants insurance.
+As an additional service, inspire have selected Blinc Insurance as our preferred insurance partner to offer you specialist tenants insurance.
 This will protect and safeguard your needs as a Tenant.
-Endsleigh Insurance are members of the Zurich financial services group.
-Full details of Endsleigh Insurance policy cover can be viewed online at www.endsleigh.co.uk or by contacting them directly on 0800 783 2526 stating you are a client of INSPIRE’S.
+Blinc Insurance are members of the Legal and General financial services group.

 Specialist insurance is designed specifically for Tenants to provide the widest cover, at competitive premiums, within a single policy to meet their needs when they rent a property.
 This is unlike restricted cover that is provided under a standard household policy.

 Blinc Insurance: Tenants Insurance provides enhanced protection incorporating some of the following key features: